 First things first, it’s worth taking a moment to reflect on your expectations of yourself.
-You can’t do it all.
-That’s really okay.
+You can’t do it all―and that’s okay!
 There are always going to be life-transforming or even life-saving initiatives that your team simply can’t take on.

-Remember that you’re one member of staff employed nine-to-five by a charity and if you’re not able to do the task within that capacity, it’s should not be your burden to bear.
+Remember that you’re only one member of staff.
+If you’re not able to do the task within your working hours, it shouldn’t be your burden to bear.

 Secondly, try to manage your colleagues’ expectations of you.
-If you’re struggling with your workload, don’t let pride get in the way of saying ‘no’ to any extra work that comes up in the day.
-In a normal week, plan out your work in sprints and allow buffer time in between to be able to take on any additional tasks that a colleague may ask of you (and to take breaks where needed).
+If you’re struggling with your workload, don’t let pride get in the way of saying ‘no’ to any extra work.
+In a normal week, plan out your work in sprints.
+Allow buffer time in between to take on additional tasks that colleagues may ask of you (and to take breaks where needed).
 That way the job will get done, but it’ll be done on your terms, not at your expense.

 2. Don’t work when you don’t need to

-If your company has an unhealthy culture of spilling overtime, flag it up with your supervisor.
-You may believe that if you stay later, you’ll have a greater impact on the work you’re doing.
-But that’s simply not true.
-Having an understanding of pace and your own stamina will make you far more useful to those around you on a longer scale.
+This one’s key to beating burnout at work.
+If your organisation has an unhealthy culture of working overtime, flag it up with your supervisor.
+You may believe that if you stay later, you’ll have a greater impact, but that’s simply not true.
+Having an understanding of pace and your own stamina will make you far more useful to those around you.

-As enticing as it might seem to take off large portions your annual leave at once and spend that time backpacking on the other side of the world, it’s not worth it if it comes at the cost of burnout later on in the year.
-Space your holidays so that you’re taking frequent times to recharge and reset.
+As enticing as it might seem to take large portions of your annual leave at once, it’s not worth it if it comes at the cost of burnout later on in the year.
+Space your holidays out so that you’re frequently taking time to recharge and reset.

 3. Don’t talk work outside of office hours

-This is the hardest one for professionals in the sector because you’re naturally passionate about your charity.
-And when you’re with your friends at the pub and they ask how work is doing, you’ll want to take hold of that ball and run with it.
+This is the hardest one for professionals in the charity sector because you’re naturally passionate about your charity.
+When you’re with friends and they ask how work is going, it’s easy to get carried away.

 4. Surround yourself with community

-Whether they’re colleagues at work or friendships made on CharityConnect, people around you in the sector need to become your safety shield.
-We’re all here to support one other in this and there’s so much wisdom you can get from a seasoned professional in your field who’s run the long race and made it the other side.
+Beating burnout sometimes takes a community.
+Whether they’re colleagues at work or friendships made on CharityConnect, people in the sector can become your safety shield.
+You can get so much wisdom from a seasoned professional in your field who’s run the long race and made it to the other side.

-Charities are getting better with facilitating training programmes and reflective group debriefs to look after the mental wellbeing of their staff.
-But there’s still room for improvement and sadly, it’s not a resource yet available to everyone.
-In the meantime, you can informally set up support groups with your co-workers, creating a space to be honest, grieve campaigns or battles lost and come to terms with how you’re feeling.
-Allowing that time for reflection, closure and encouragement will altogether make you a stronger team.
+Charities are getting better at facilitating training programmes and reflective group debriefs to look after the mental wellbeing of their staff.
+But there’s still room for improvement and sadly, these resources aren’t yet available to everyone.
+In the meantime, you can informally set up support groups with your co-workers.
+Create a space to be honest, grieve campaigns or battles lost and come to terms with how you’re feeling.
+Allowing that time for reflection, closure and encouragement will make you a stronger team.